 Induction and choosing your modules

-QMUL runs a three-day induction period in Paris in January, which includes an overview of the programme and module selection, dissertation and research skills, as well as introductions to careers, library resources, and the Critical Thinking and Writing in Law course.
+QMUL runs a four-day induction period in Paris in January, which includes an overview of the programme and module selection, dissertation and research skills, as well as introductions to careers, library resources, and the Critical Thinking and Writing in Law course.

 It is a requirement that you attend the induction as it is a key time to meet fellow students and a number of staff from London and the Sorbonne, as well as ensure that you are all set for your studies ahead.
 You will also need to confirm your final module choices for the first semester by the last day of induction.